TylerEnglish/CSharp-Starter-Kit/Setup/DevelopmentEnvironment.md

 3. Select "C# Console App" and follow the instructions to create your first project.

 (Insert your project setup screenshots here)

 ---

+These extensions will significantly boost productivity, offering added features and tools tailored for C# development within Visual Studio.

+---